-At Infant level homework is set and if parents wish to do this with their children then they are encouraged to do so; likewise if parents want to spend their time at home with their child then any work not completed will be carried out in school.
+At Infant level homework is set and if parents wish to do this with their children then they are strongly encouraged to do so; likewise if parents want to spend their time at home with their child then any work not completed will be carried out in school.
 It is requested that children read daily to parents at home.

-In Years 3 and 4 a homework book is set up for each individual child and work is carried out according to the weeks timetable.
+- In key stages 1 to 3, compulsory homework is set regularly for the core subjects of Maths, English, Science, and French.
+Optional homework tasks may be set for other subjects. - In years 3 and 4 a homework book is set up for each individual child and work is carried out according to the timetable.
 Reading at home is expected daily.

-In Years 5-9 there is sufficient subject allocated time for homework to be carried out within the school day; reading at home is again required and spellings where appropriate.
-Additional homework of a limited nature is set for Year 9.

-In Years 10-11 one homework per GCSE subject is set and deadlines for its handing in is negotiated with the staff.
+- In years 5 to 9 there is sufficient subject allocated time for homework to be carried out within the school day; reading at home is again required and spellings where appropriate.
+Additional homework of a limited nature is set for year 9. - In Years 10-11 one homework per GCSE subject is set and deadlines for its handing in is communicated by the subject staff. - Pupil management of homework is supported by the form tutors.